acooke82/acooke82.github.io/_portfolio/portfolio-2.md

 y = le.fit_transform(data['LABEL'])
 ```

 Once the vectors had been created I could train my model with them, adjusting the LogisticRegression parameters as necessary.
 I bumped up the default value for max_iter, which is 100, to 10,000 and added random_state set to 42.
 Depending on your solver of choice and data, you need to adjust the max_iter to get your solver to converge and reach the optimal solution.
 Setting random_state to 42 allows the dataset to be shuffled and is a standard value to use (along with 0).
-Training the model and updating parameteres is a pretty quick process thanks to scikit-learn:
+Training the model and updating parameters is a pretty quick process thanks to scikit-learn as demonstrated here:

 ```python
 #train the model